 that both the applicant and spouse (if remarried) are committed to the sanctity of marriage.

-Divorced or separated applicants are required to complete a Divorce/Separation Information Form and be interviewed by the seminary counselor.
-In some cases, the seminary counselor may require the applicant to complete standard psychological tests.
-The seminary Admissions Council reserves the right to base its decision about admission on the facts found in each case in accordance with the seminary’s policies on divorce.
+Divorced or separated applicants are required to complete a Divorce/Separation Information Form and be interviewed by the Director of Leeke Magee Christian Counseling Center.
+In some cases, the Director of Leeke Magee Christian Counseling Center may require the applicant to complete standard psychological tests.
+The Seminary Admissions Council reserves the right to base its decision about admission on the facts found in each case in accordance with the seminary’s policies on divorce.

 Current students who experience a separation or divorce will be required to drop out of the seminary for at least a year in order to allow adequate time for the individual to recover emotionally, spiritually, and financially from the pain and scars left by separation and divorce.
 In such cases, the student and/or non-student spouse will not be allowed to remain in seminary student housing.
-The specific timetable for the academic withdrawal and vacating housing will be determined by the Dean of Students in light of the circumstances.
+The specific timetable for the academic withdrawal and vacating housing will be determined by the Vice President of Spiritual Formation and Student Life in light of the circumstances.

 Opportunities for service in local churches may be more limited for seminary graduates with a divorce than for other graduates.
 Divorced applicants should explore a realistic assessment of the range of opportunities of service open to them before pursuing seminary training.